Pastor / Translator - Belarus

 Testimony of Conversion

-Things began to change when my brother and my cousin were invited to Sunday school at the central Baptist church in Minsk.
+Things began to change when my brother and my cousin were invited to Sunday school at the central Baptist church in our city.
 It was a great novelty in those days as we never had any experience with Baptists.
 My brother went there and brought back a copy of the Bible as well as candy and other treats that I had never seen in my life.
 Naturally, I wanted to join him.
 I wanted both to learn about God and get chocolates and toys!
 But I couldn’t because the small Sunday school classes couldn’t hold all those who wanted to attend!
 The space was limited, and I had to wait for a couple of years before I could join.
 When I was finally able to go, I was deeply moved by the godliness and kindness of the teacher, as well as the general atmosphere of love and reverence for God.
 However, I was a growing teenager who felt that a holy life was too difficult for me, and I wanted to give up Sunday school so that I could immerse myself in the joys of this world instead.
 In God’s kind providence, that never happened.

 I was invited to attend a summer Christian camp.
 The two weeks I spent there changed everything.
 I finally understood what the Gospel was.
 I saw godly counselors who really loved the Lord and made it evident it their actions.
 I knew I didn’t have what they had and that my faith wasn’t real.
 I trusted Christ at the age of thirteen in 1996.
 The following year I was baptized and became an active church member.
 I became involved in every area possible: visiting the elderly, singing in the choir, visiting village churches with songs and sermons, and handing out leaflets in the street.